 SDR color volume is excellent.
 It can't produce very dark, saturated colors because of its low contrast ratio, but it can display a wide range of colors at higher luminance levels.

-HDR color gamut is okay, but it can't display a wide color gamut for HDR content.
+The Acer X25 has an okay HDR color gamut, but it can't display a wide color gamut for HDR content.
 While it has good coverage of the DCI P3 color space, its coverage of the wider Rec.
 2020 is sub-par.

 Due to the way we measure the DCI P3 coverage, our measurement is likely lower than most other reviewers.
 We measure it by sending a Rec.
 2020 signal, but unlike most reviewers, we limit the colors to the DCI P3 primaries.
 This results in a lower but arguably more accurate measurement.

-HDR color volume is not bad, but it's limited by its low contrast ratio and lack of a wide color gamut.
+HDR color volume is not bad, but it's limited by the monitor's low contrast ratio and lack of a wide color gamut.

 There are no signs of image retention after displaying a high-contrast static image, but this may vary between units.